How To Send Us Your Album(s) For Review On DPRPIn this section:

 Please read the following guidelines before submitting your material for reviewing:

 - Please send promotional copies for review ONLY to one of the addresses above.
 This will ensure that ALL the DPRP Reviewers will be offered the chance to review a particular album.

 - DPRP will only review CD/DVDs that fall into the Progressive Rock, or closely related, genre and retains the right not to review material outside of this remit.

 - DPRP will only review CD/DVDs that are available for sale to the general public, either through a distributor or a website.

-- DPRP try to review all received material as soon as possible and a Review Update normally appears every week.
+- DPRP try to review all received material as soon as possible and a Review Update normally appears twice a week.

 - You may request a review by a particular team member and this should be noted with your CD/DVD.
-Details of Team Members can be found on the Contact & Credits page.
 We will try and accommodate your request - workloads permitting.

 Our Rating System